signalfx/gateway/README.md

 #### wavefront

-You can send wavefront metrics to signalfx through our proxy in the same fashion as you would have sent them to the wavefront proxy.
+You can send wavefront metrics to signalfx through our gateway in the same fashion as you would have sent them to the wavefront proxy.
 You will need to specify the port to bind to.
 An example config: